How Do I Compare AWS API Gateway and API Gateway V2?

 Explanation

-- aws.apigatewayv2.Api: This resource creates an API Gateway V2 HTTP API.
-The
+- aws.apigatewayv2.Api: This resource sets up an API Gateway V2 HTTP API with

 protocolType

-is set to “HTTP”, which specifies that this is an HTTP API. - aws.apigatewayv2.Route: This resource creates a route for the API.
-The
+set to “HTTP”, indicating it’s an HTTP API. - aws.apigatewayv2.Route: This resource defines a route for the API, with

 routeKey

-is set to “$default”, which means this route will handle all requests to the API.
+set to “$default”, meaning it will handle all requests.
 Thetarget

-specifies the integration target for the route. - aws.apigatewayv2.Deployment: This resource creates a deployment for the API.
-A deployment is required to make the API changes available.
+specifies the integration target. - aws.apigatewayv2.Deployment: This resource creates a deployment, which is necessary to apply API changes.

-- api.apiEndpoint: This exports the API endpoint URL, which you can use to make requests to your API.
+- api.apiEndpoint: This exports the API endpoint URL for making requests to your API.

 Deploy this code